ICOM CIV and Yaesu CAT Control USB and USB to Serial cables

 ICOM/YAESU/KENWOOD Power Output Issues

 Recently one of my friends called and said his Icom was shutting off on transmit.
 I told him to change out his power cable.
 He argued with me it was not the problem.
 He lost that argument after I convinced him to try a spare power cable.
 This was the third time I have seen this issue.
 The first time I experienced it with a 706MKIIG I noticed the fuse holder got hot.
 A little reading uncovered what was causing it.
 The crimps on the wires to the fuse holder clips develop resistance in the connection over time.
 Soldering the crimped areas cures the problem.
 This could also happen on the power plug end as they are also crimped.
-Also the pins of the power connector itself can be at fault.
+The glass fuse itself can go bad or become intermittent although it looks and tests good.
+Also the pins of the power connector on the radio or plug itself can be at fault.

 My beloved ICOM2100H 2 meter mobile went just over 5 khz off frequency on the receive.
 Transmit was fine.
 This turned out to be a simple fix.
 The 450 khz (NOT A 455 khz) resonator in the receiver IF had shifted frequency.
 It was a $2 part from Icom.
 Another time the microphone cord went bad.
 That was easily replaced with a new one as it plugs in on both ends.